homebridge/ciao/README.md

 const responder = ciao.createResponder();
-responder.start(); // this step will not be needed in the future

 // create a service defining a web server running on port 3000 const service = responder.createService({